331F22/Pierre/README.md

 - Two or three concise, well written, organized paragraphs documenting feature functionality and how it was achieved;

-Maybe break into each section? - Database management, action on button press, email sending (SMTP server, etc), etc &nbsp;
+Maybe break into each section? - Database management, action on button press, email sending (SMTP server, etc), etc

+- A key component of this project was accessing the database to retreive both the information of volunteers who have not received a voucher, and the information of un-issued tickets.
+This was done using hooks and state variables so that once the page loaded, all of the information needed to populate the emails was easily accessable.
+To call the queries on the database itself, Axios was used to call an api which executed the SQL and returned the necessary information.
+  &nbsp;